Lucqqq/IT-docs/Docker/Containers/Homer (Deprecated).md

 # Homer
-Homer is a webpage displaying all your services and porviding access to all those webinterfaces of your services.
+Homer is a webpage displaying all your services and providing access to all those web interfaces of your services.
 It is currently running on [[Arm Instance]] and proxied through [[Traefik]].
 It is run via [[Docker]]:
 ```yml